taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Finally, you can omit it in the action:
+Finally, you can omit it in the action's payload:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~